Rock 'n' Roll History for

 Great Balls Of Fire!, a biographical film about the life of Jerry Lee Lewis, debuts in theatres across America.
 The movie would fizzle at the box office, but critics gave it mostly positive reviews.
 Jerry Lee was unhappy with the bumpkin-like portrayal of himself by actor Dennis Quaid and later said, "They really fouled it up, the way they did it."

-2001 - ClassicBands.com
+- ClassicBands.com

 June 30

 Chet Atkins, the legendary session guitarist, died of cancer at the age of 77.
-Over the course of his career, he received 14 Grammy Awards as well as the Grammy Lifetime Achievement Award.
+Over the course of his career, he received fourteen Grammy Awards as well as the Grammy Lifetime Achievement Award.
 He also received nine Country Music Association awards for Instrumentalist of the Year.
 He was inducted into the Rock & Roll Hall of Fame, the Country Music Hall of Fame, and the Musicians Hall of Fame and Museum.
 Rolling Stone ranked him number 21 on their list of "The 100 Greatest Guitarists of All Time".

-2002 - ClassicBands.com
+- ClassicBands.com

 June 30

-Al Jardine sued the remaining members of The Beach Boys for $4 million, alleging that they were excluding him from playing in the band.
-The suit would prove unsuccessful and Jardine was later prevented from touring as Beach Boy's Family and Friends.
+The Beach Boys for $4 million, alleging that they were excluding him from playing in the band.
+The suit would prove unsuccessful and Jardine was later force to be billed as Al Jardine, Family, and Friends and Al Jardine and the Endless Summer Beach Band.

-2004 - ClassicBands.com
+- ClassicBands.com

 June 30